Laban Coblentz: EMPAC

 Under Jackson, Coblentz led the launch of RPI's $220 million Experimental Media and Performing Arts Center (EMPAC).
-Coblentz developed a close professional relationship with Johannes Goebel, the Director of EMPAC, whose unique expertise and body of work at the nexus of science, technology, and the arts was embodied in the EMPAC academic mission as well as in its physical design.
+Coblentz developed a close professional relationship with Johannes Goebel, the Director of EMPAC, whose unique expertise at the nexus of science, technology, and the arts was embodied in the EMPAC academic mission as well as in its physical design.
 With its extraordinary acoustics and capabilities for creating immersive human-scale multisensory environments, EMPAC lays claim to being three buildings in one: a performance venue for time-based arts, an educational facility, and a first-of-kind research laboratory.

-Sustainability at RPI

-Shortly after Coblentz's arrival at RPI, Jackson asked him to be the primary touch-point for sustainability initiatives on campus.
-He served as lead advisor for the Student Sustainability Task Force (SSTF), managing the creation of the RPI Sustainability Charrette and creating a coalition of students, faculty, staff, and administrators that launched dozens of green projects at RPI.
-Within two years, RPI was featured by the Princeton Review as being among the nation's most environmentally responsible universities.